Akuukis/LiquidHumanity/Readme.md

 Vote splitting respects diverse internal affairs of agents.
 For example, president of a state can keep it for himself (as in monarchies), or evenly distribute within its population (as in democracies).
 The same works for NGOs or any other agent - it’s up to them how to distribute the vote best.
 Wide distribution is welcome as it facilitates co-participation and therefore gives responsibility to humanity itself.

-For global community with diverse and fluid amount of agents that has to be extended.

-That should work great in closed communities that has centralized membership status, but in global community it doesn't stand true.
+Vote distribution is simple  in closed communities that has centralized membership status, but in a global community with diverse and fluid amount of agents that is expected to increase it becomes a problem.
 Therefore for liquid inclusion process we allow registration of any participant, regardless that's a human or entity like NGO or corporation.
 Such self-registered participants won't own any votes and in combination with above mentioned measures against "loud minorities" they can't harm the system.
 But what they can do is participate in discussions, propose incentives and even vote in rare cases when someone with voting power has delegated it to them.
 That would allow any human to participate in humanity's affairs, ensuring the human right to speak and to be heard without undermining sovereignty of global community agents.
 Also, such mechanism will provide staging grounds where to look for potential new vote-eligible participants.

 ### Dynamic voting power of participants [REVIEW v1]